privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### RemarketingInput

-RemarketingInput is generated and encrypted by client and sent to [Seller Ad service][20] in Unified Contextual and FLEDGE Auction request.
+RemarketingInput is generated and encrypted by client and sent to [Seller Ad service][20] in *Unified Contextual and FLEDGE Auction request*.
+This includes per [BuyerInput](#buyer-input), `client_type` (i.e. Browser or Android), `publisher_name` (i.e. website or app name) and an `encrypted_nonce`.

 ```
 syntax = "proto3";

-// RemarketingInput is generated and encrypted by the client,
+ // RemarketingInput is generated and encrypted by the client, passed
- // passed through the untrusted Seller Ad service, and decrypted by the
+ // through the untrusted Seller Ad service, and decrypted by the SellerFrontEnd
- // SellerFrontEnd service.
+ // service.
  // It is the wrapper for all of BuyerInput and other information required
  // for the FLEDGE auction.
  message RemarketingInput {
    enum ClientType {
      UNKNOWN = 0;

      // An Android device with Google Mobile Services (GMS).
      // Note: This covers apps on Android and browsers on Android.
      ANDROID = 1;

      // Any browser.
      BROWSER = 2;
    }

    // Type of end user's device / client, that would help in validating the
    // client integrity.
    // Note: Not all types of clients can be attested.
    ClientType client_type = 1;

    // Input per buyer.
-   // The key in the map corresponds to IGOwner (Interest Group Owner) that
-   // is the Buyer / DSP.
-This  string that can identify a
+   // The key in the map corresponds to Interest Group Owner that is the Buyer / DSP.
-   // buyer participating in the auction.
-The value corresponds to plaintext BuyerInput
+   // This  string that can identify a buyer participating in the auction.
+The value
-   // ingested by the buyer for bidding.
+   // corresponds to plaintext BuyerInput ingested by the buyer for bidding.
    map<string, BuyerInput> buyer_input = 2;

    // This is required for scoring.
 It is used to construct a device (browser) signal per ad.
    // It will also be passed via GetBids to buyers for their Buyer KV lookup.
    string publisher_name = 3;

    // This is encrypted nonce passed by the client, that will be decrypted and sent back
    // to the client.